Feds charge Bremerton man with arson, stealing police rifle during downtown BLM protests

 Means is charged with three crimes for that alleged theft: possession of a stolen firearm and two counts of unlawful possession of a firearm.
 Means was prohibited from legally owning a gun in connection with a 2015 traffic accident and police obstruction-related felony conviction in Georgia and the other referencing a 2018 felony domestic-violence conviction out of Kitsap County Superior Court.

 However, the arson charge carries the most severe penalty: a mandatory minimum five years in prison with a maximum sentence of 20 years.
-Each of the firearms charges carries a maximum prison penalty of up to 10 years, according to the U.S. Attorneys Office.
+Each of the firearms charges carries a maximum prison penalty of up to 10 years, according to the U.S. Attorney’s Office.

 Means is the second individual charged by the Department of Justice in connection with firearms stolen from police during the demonstrations, which involved thousands of mostly peaceful protesters.
 Last month, federal agents arrested and charged Jacob Little for allegedly stealing another police rifle fitted with a silencer and red-dot sighting system from another patrol vehicle that same day.